tolgadevsec/PHP-Security-Cheatsheet/README.md

 # Cross-Site Request Forgery
 ### Anti-CSRF Tokens
 You can use the [random_bytes](https://secure.php.net/manual/en/function.random-bytes.php) function to generate a cryptographically secure pseudo-random token.
-The following example describes a proof of concept implementation in which the Anti-CSRF tokens are stored in the `$_SESSION` variable.
+The following example describes a basic implementation in which a Anti-CSRF token is delivered to the client in a custom HTTP response header (`X-CSRF-Token`).
 The [bin2hex](https://secure.php.net/manual/en/function.bin2hex.php) function will be used in order to prevent issues with the character representation of non-character bytes returned by `random_bytes`.

 ```php